 Who can claim Universal Credit?

-If you are of working age (or are in a couple where at least one of you is working age) and making have to make a new claim for any benefit it is likely that you will have to claim Universal Credit.
-Universal Credit is replacing most working age benefits by 2023, if you are already on benefits you will remain on these until the DWP tells you to move onto Universal Credit.
-However, you may move on sooner if you have a change in circumstances.
+If you are of working age (or are in a couple where at least one of you is working age) and have to make a new claim for any benefit it is likely that you will have to claim Universal Credit.
+Universal Credit is replacing most working age benefits by 2025, if you are already on benefits you will remain on these until the DWP tells you to move onto Universal Credit.
+However, you may move on sooner if you have a change in circumstances or if your benefits stop.

 How will UC be paid to you?